optimizely/python-sdk/CONTRIBUTING.rst

 1. Create a branch off of ``master``:
    ``git checkout -b YOUR_NAME/branch_name``.
 2. Commit your changes.
+We follow the `commit message guidelines`_ from Angular.
-Make sure to add tests!
+3. Make sure to add tests!
-3. Lint your changes before submitting: ``pep8 YOUR_CHANGED_FILES.py``.
+4. Run ``nosetests`` to ensure there are no lint errors.
-4. ``git push`` your changes to GitHub.
+5. ``git push`` your changes to GitHub.
-5. Make sure that all unit tests are passing and that there are no merge conflicts between your branch and ``master``.
+6. Make sure that all unit tests are passing and that there are no merge conflicts between your branch and ``master``.
-6. Open a pull request from ``YOUR_NAME/branch_name`` to ``master``.
+7. Open a pull request from ``YOUR_NAME/branch_name`` to ``master``.
-7. A repository maintainer will review your pull request and, if all goes well, squash and merge it!
+8. A repository maintainer will review your pull request and, if all goes well, squash and merge it!

 Pull request acceptance criteria